sarahbarron/Stream-3-Project/README.md

 The login and register pages can be accessed from the navigaion bar

-    - search for a product

-The search input area is in the footer

 - Logged in users have some extra features they can access
     - On the shop page they can write a review about any product.
-    - View the cart page - to view all items that have added to the cart during the session.
+    - View the cart page - to view all items that have been added to the cart during the session.
 The quantity required of each product can also be amended on this page.
 The cart is accessable from the cart link on the navigation bar.
     - Checkout - to purchase the items in the cart.
 The link to the checkout is accessable from the cart page.
     - Profile - Every registered user has a profile.
 Once a user is logged in the link to the profile page will be  shown on the navigation bar.
 There is 3 sections to the profile
         1. The users information - Name, Username & Email address the user has the option to edit this information using the the edit button in this section
         2. The users past orders - If the user has purchased any products online this information will be stored here and the delivery status will be shown.
 There is a paginator in this section that shows 5 orders per page.
         3. The users past reviews - If the user has made a review on a product the review will be shown here.
-The user has the option to edit or delete the review here.
+The user has the option to edit or delete the review from here.
 There is a paginator in this section that only shows 3 reviews per page.
     - Logout - the logout link is on the navigation bar.

 - Staff members have all the same features as a logged in user plus some extra features.